-- Slice the onion and green onion thinly, and cut the meat into small pieces.
+- Cut the onion and green onion into thin slices and cut the meat into small pieces.

-- Heat the skillet over medium high heat and add the oil.
-Stir-fry the onions until wilted.
+- Heat the oil in a large frying pan over medium high heat and cook the onions until softened.

-- Add the beef and sprinkle sugar and cook until browned.
+- Add the meat and sugar and cook until browned.

 - Reduce the heat and simmer until most of the liquid is gone.

-- Pour the beaten egg all over the meat and cover quickly.
-Cook until the eggs are almost cooked.
-Add the green onion right before you remove from the heat.
+- Slowly and evenly drizzle the beaten egg over the beef.
+Cook covered until the egg is done.
+Add the green onion right before removing from the heat.

 - Place teh beef and egg on top of steamed rice and pour desired amount of sauce.
 Top with pickled red ginger.